 Please also refer to the Department of Home Affairs for the latest information on travel restrictions and visa advice.
 We will continue to keep our community updated on the latest developments as they are received.

-Check if your course offers remote or online learning options for Semester 2, 2021.
+Check if your course offers remote or online learning options.